-Live auditions are considered part of the Arts Supplement process, and students must submit their Common Application by the Arts Supplement deadlines.
+Live auditions are considered part of the Arts Portfolio process, and students must submit their Common Application by the Arts Supplement deadlines.
 Auditioning live can be a great way for prospective students to interact with faculty and an excellent opportunity to visit Stanford’s campus.
 There is no preference given to students doing a live audition versus students submitting recorded auditions.

-How do I reserve an audition?
+How do I request a live audition?

-- Live Audition Request Form
+- Live Audition Request Form with Common Application ID

 - Musical résumé (submitted via request form above)